HandBrake/HandBrake-docs/source/docs/en/latest/technical/video-codecs.markdown

 ---
 Type:            article
-State:           [ draft ]
-Title:           Video Codecs
+Title:           Video codecs
 Project:         HandBrake
 Project_URL:     https://handbrake.fr/
 Project_Version: Latest
 Language:        English
 Language_Code:   en
-Authors:         [ Scott (s55) ]
+Authors:         [ Bradley Sepos <bradley@bradleysepos.com> (BradleyS), Scott (s55) ]
 Copyright:       2019 HandBrake Team
 License:         Creative Commons Attribution-ShareAlike 4.0 International
 License_Abbr:    CC BY-SA 4.0
 License_URL:     https://handbrake.fr/docs/license.html
 ---

-Video Codecs
+Video codecs
 ============

+The following video codecs are available for encoding in HandBrake.

+- H.264 (x264):

--   H.264 (x264): For MPEG-4 part 10, also known as H.264/AVC.
+    - MPEG-4 Part 10, also known as H.264/AVC

-    -   This is HandBrakes default encoder.
-It provides excellent performance, filesizes and quality.
+    - Provides excellent quality, performance, and file size

-    -   It is widely supported by players and mobile devices.
+    - Widely supported by media players, including mobile devices

--   H.264 (Intel QuickSync): For MPEG-4 part 10, also known as H.264/AVC.
+- H.264 (Intel QuickSync):

+    - MPEG-4 Part 10, also known as H.264/AVC
-    -   Available on Intel processors with Intel HD Graphics.
+    - Hardware based encoder available on Intel processors with Intel HD Graphics (Haswell or newer series CPUs recommended for best quality and file size)

-    -   QuickSync is a hardware based H.264 encoder so is very fast, with significantly lower CPU usage than x264.
+    - Very fast with significantly lower CPU usage than software H.264 encoders such as x264

-    -   Intel Haswell or newer CPU's are recommended as these offer the best results in terms of Quality and Filesize.

-    -   You can typically expect larger (but usually not significantly larger) file sizes and slightly lower quality to an equivilent x264 encode.
-This is a trade off that is fine for most.
+    - Produces larger (but usually not significantly larger) file sizes and slightly lower quality to an equivalent x264 encode, a trade-off that is typically acceptable, especially on lower performance systems

+- H.265 (x265)

--   H.265 (x265): Also known as HEVC
+    - MPEG-H Part 2, also known as H.265/HEVC

-    -   This is the next generation of encoder that offers even higher quality encodes and better filesizes over H.264
+    - Successor to H.264/AVC offering higher quality encodes and smaller file sizes

-    -   Note, encoding to H.265 is a significantly more complicated process, so it is expected to be slower than HandBrake's H.264 encoders.

-    -   Playback support is rather limited at the moment, particularly with mobile devices but this should improve drastically throughout 2015/16
+    - Current strengths of x265 are improved quality and compression for low bit rate encodes, and for ultra high definition content
+    - Significantly slower than software H.264/AVC encoders
+    - Limited device compatibility compared to H.264/AVC, but this is improving rapidly

--   MPEG-4 (ffmpeg): HandBrake offers FFmpeg's MPEG-4 part 2 encoder for fast,
+- MPEG-4 (ffmpeg):
-    low quality encoding.

-    -   Better support from older devices such as DVD players and cheap "MP4 Players"

-    -   Lower quality than the H.264 encode option but typically faster encodes.
+    - MPEG-4 Part 2, also known as MPEG-4 Visual
+    - Predecessor to H.264/AVC offering fast encoding with lower overall quality than H.264/AVC
+    - Compatible with older devices, inexpensive DVD/flash/network players

--   MPEG-2 (ffmpeg): HandBrake offers FFmpeg's MPEG-2 part 2 encoder for fast,
+- MPEG-2 (ffmpeg):
-    low quality encoding.

-    -   Fast Encoding, but requires larger files than MPEG-4 for the same quality level.
-Useful for testing but not much else.
+    - MPEG-2 Part 2, also known as MPEG-2 Visual and H.262
+    - Predecessor to MPEG-4 Visual offering very fast encoding with lower quality than modern codecs
+    - Creates larger files than modern encoders

+- VP9 (libvpx):

+    - Developed by Google and the successor to VP8, VP9 is a free and open video codec
+    - Comparable to HEVC/H.265 in quality and file size
+    - Slower encoding compared to x265

--   VP8 (Libvpx):
+- VP8 (libvpx):

+    - Developed by On2 Technologies and acquired by Google, VP8 is a free and open video codec
+    - Successor to Theora offering significant improvements, comparable to H.264/AVC

+- Theora:

-    -   A free and open video codec which offers significant improvements over Theora.
+    - Developed by Xiph.Org Foundation and based on On2 Technologies' VP3, Theora is a free and open video codec

--   VP3 (Theora): HandBrake can also encode Theora video.
-Theora video with Vorbis audio in the Matroska container represents a truly free option for multimedia encoding.

-    -   However, Theora has yet to reach maturity when measured by quality at a given bitrate.
+    - Comparable to MPEG-4 Visual in quality and file size